 If you don’t live close to a church and you are looking for someone to study with, call a local church to ask the Pastor or spiritual leaders if there is anyone who lives out your way who could study with you.

 If that isn’t feasible, then there are many online Bible study groups on Facebook.
 I have one as well, where I teach women how to study the Bible using the Inductive Bible Study Method.
-In my group, there are women who are new to faith alongside women who study the Bible regularly.
+In my private network, the DIG Bible Study Community, there are women who are new to faith alongside women who study the Bible regularly.
 You’re welcome to check it out if you’d like.

 6. Develop Connections with Other Believers